Rudolf Brazda: 1938–1941: Exiled in Sudetenland

 Having served his sentence, Brazda was soon to be expelled from Germany, shortly after his release from prison in October 1937.
 From a legal and technical point of view, he was considered a Czechoslovak citizen with a criminal record and, as such, treated as persona non grata in Nazi Germany, and made to leave the country.
-Because his parents had not taught him Czech, he left for what was technically his country, but opted to settle in the German-speaking region of Sudetenland, the westernmost province of Czechoslovakia, bordering on Germany.
+Because his parents had not taught him Czech, he left for Czechoslovakia, but opted to settle in the German-speaking region of Sudetenland, the westernmost province of the country, bordering on Germany.
 There, he went to live in Karlsbad (today Karlovy Vary in the Czech Republic).

 Despite the province's annexation by Nazi Germany less than a year later, Brazda managed to find work as a roofer and settled in with a new partner by the name of Anton.
 Unfortunately, Brazda's name came up again in police enquiries led against distant gay acquaintances.
 In April 1941, he was imprisoned again on suspicion of homosexual activities, and later charged by a court in the town of Eger (today Cheb in the Czech Republic), following a new trial.
 In June 1942, instead of being released at the end of his second prison term, he was remanded in "Schutzhaft", or protective custody, the first measure leading to his deportation to a KZ (Konzentrationslager).